 What of the origins of this strange ritual?
 Many scholars believe that rather than the Israelites invading Canaan, they were actually a people that emerged from the wider Canaanite society, and this would be consistent with the suggestion that the Urim v’Thummim are the same as the “Tablets of Destiny” widely written about in Assyrian texts.

 These aspects of the Bible that deal with ritual purity and God’s power are key themes dealt with by the so-called Priestly source, compiled over a period of roughly one hundred years starting shortly after the destruction of the First Temple in 587BCE.
 The Urim v’Thummim combine both, emphasising how God’s power is expressed through the priestly rituals.
 With no temple, Judaism was vulnerable, and the focus on ritual observance and God’s might was crucially important for our survival as a people.
 It would therefore not be surprising for the idea of the Tablets of Destiny to be adapted by the Israelites at this point in our history.

-Nick Gendler is a member of New North London Synagogue and Co-chair of Masorti Judaism.
+Nick Gendler is a member of New North London Synagogue and former Co-chair of Masorti Judaism.